AitonGoldman/replay_rules/PINBURGH_RULES.md

 ### 1. Day 1 Format

 Day 1’s match play will be a series of five sessions of multiplayer pinball, with multiple games played per session.
-In each session, opponents are determined based on each player’s win-loss rank.
-At the end of the five sessions, players will advance to their respective skill-based divisions.
+In each session, opponents are determined based on each player’s win-loss ~~rank.~~ `record.` At the end of the five sessions, players will advance to their respective skill-based divisions.
-All players must be onsite for the start of Session 1 at 10 am after checking in by 9:30 am.
-There will be a 90-minute break for dinner after Session 3, with Session 4 starting at 6:15 pm.
+~~All players must be onsite for the start of Session 1 at 10 am after checking in by 9:30 am.
+There will be a 90-minute break for dinner after Session 3, with Session 4 starting at 6:15 pm.~~ `First, this is scheduling and not a format.
+Second, it doesn't say what the consequences are for not being on time at the start of Session 1.
+It needs to be moved and clarified.`

 ### 2. Playing a Session